Queen Damit of Brunei

-Pengiran Anak Damit (1924 – 13 September 1979) was the Queen of Brunei as the wife of the 28th Sultan of Brunei, Omar Ali Saifuddien III.
+Damit binti Abdul Rahman (1924 – 13 September 1979) was Queen of Brunei as the wife of Omar Ali Saifuddien III, the 28th Sultan of Brunei.

 Early life

-Pengiran Anak Damit was born in 1924, in Kampong Masjid Lama, Brunei Town, Brunei.
-She was the oldest child of Pengiran Hajah Fatimah binti Radin Haji Hassan and Pengiran Bendahara Sri Maharaja Permasuara Pengiran Anak Abdul Rahman ibni Pengiran Bendahara Pengiran Muda Omar Ali Junied.
-Her father was Sultan Hashim Jalilul Alam Aqamaddin's grandson.
-She received a private education in the palace.
+Queen Damit was born in 1924 in Kampong Masjid Lama, Brunei Town to Pengiran Bendahara Sri Maharaja Permasuara Pengiran Anak Abdul Rahman ibni Pengiran Bendahara Pengiran Muda Omar Ali Junied and Pengiran Fatimah binti Radin Hassan.
+She was the great-granddaughter of Sultan Hashim Jalilul Alam Aqamaddin.

+Her father was a Vizier and served as Pengiran Bendahara for 25 years from 1918 until his death during the Japanese occupation.

+Damit was educated privately with other royal children at the palace.
+She was the oldest child and her siblings include Pengiran Anak Mohamed Alam, Pengiran Anak Omar Ali, Pengiran Anak Siti Kula, Pengiran Anak Mohammad, and Pengiran Muda Hashim.